HumzaImran/PopMachineDispenser/README.md

 ### Purchasing Pop
 To purchase the pop any combinations of quarters, dimes, and nickels can be entered to retrieve the pop.
 There is not limit on the number of quarters, dimes, or nickels available to the user.
-The letters ‘Q’, ‘q’ represent quarters.
+The letter ‘Q’ represent quarters.
-The letters ‘D’, ‘d’ represent dimes.
+The letter ‘D’ represent dimes.
-The letters ‘N’, ‘n’ represent nickels.
+The letter ‘N’represent nickels.
-'E' or 'e' can be entered at any time to exit the program.
+'E' can be entered at any time to exit the program.
+None of the letters are case sensitive